Therodore99/eCommerce-Web-Application/README.md

 ### Prerequisites

-Our web development project use **HTML, CSS, JavaScript,  Axios, React, Node.js, MongoDB**.
+The web development project use **HTML, CSS, JavaScript,  Axios, React, Node.js, MongoDB**.
 So it's better to know these techniques before you download the code.

 ### Installing